 ●●● phase diagrams in the PAULING FILE

 The Phase Diagrams section of the PAULING FILE contains temperature-composition phase diagrams for binary systems, as well as horizontal and vertical sections and liquidus/solidus projections for ternary systems.
 Both experimentally determined and calculated diagrams are taken into consideration.
 All the diagrams have been redrawn in a standardized version in at.% and °C, with single-phase fields in blue and three-phase fields in yellow.
 The phases are named according to PAULING FILE conventions (which enables internal links to the other sections of the database), whereas the original names are stored in tables.
+Since 2014 also phase diagrams for multinary systems (> 3 chemical elements) are processed.

-isothermal section of a ternary phase diagram
+isothermal section of the phase diagram of a ternary system

-liquidus projection of a ternary phase diagram
+liquidus projection of the phase diagram of a quaternary system

 ●● distribution according to literature source